neomundi-io/use-case-rico-observation-to-admissibility/docs/rico_observation_to_execution_chain_v0.1.md

 It does not automatically determine that execution must stop.

+---

 ### 5. Incomplete measurement is part of the represented reality

 A known evidence gap is not the same as a negative observation.

 It must nevertheless remain visible in the admissibility assessment because it may limit what consequence can be justified.

+---

+### 6. Runtime admissibility is continuously evaluated

+Runtime conditions evolve.

+Observation may change.

+Authority may change.

+Dependencies may change.

+Environmental conditions may change.

+Human decisions may change.

+RiCo therefore treats admissibility as a continuously evaluated runtime property rather than a decision established only at system initiation.

+Execution may continue only while sufficient authority, evidence, policy and runtime integrity remain admissible under present conditions.

+Operational continuity alone does not preserve execution legitimacy.

+Admissibility must persist.

+---

 ## What the Pilot Tests